Accident And Injury Attorneys

 • The insurer could argue that a previously diagnosed mental health condition makes your testimony unreliable.

-Many insurance companies put broad language in these forms that allow them to request all of your medical records for your entire lifetime.
+Many insurance adjusters put broad language in these forms that allow them to request all of your medical records for your entire lifetime.
 If the liable insurer requests your medical records or otherwise asks you to sign something, ask your lawyer first.
 They can provide guidance as to whether signing a particular document is safe.

 Stall and Delay Your Case’s Progression